ubug/ubug.github.io/schedule/index.md

 #### <i class="fa fa-map-marker"></i> TBA

 * <span class="text-primary">Breakout #1:</span>  **Heuristic Management by Michael Richter, Weber State University**
   <span class="text-muted">**Description:** An overview on building a "toolbox" of heuristic methods to help a Bursar/Supervisor respond to challenges or make decisions quickly and efficiently.
-It focuses on taking elements we already know and applying them to issues that might help improve day-to-day operations.
+It focuses on taking elements we already know and applying them to issues that might help improve day-to-day operations.</span>
 * <span class="text-primary">Sponsor Session</span> **Please attend one of our sponsor sessions**
-* <span class="text-primary">Breakout #2:</span>  **Save the Perkins Loan by Annette Murray, Southern Utah University**
+* <span class="text-primary">Breakout #2:</span>  **The Federal Perkins Loan Program Critical-Unique-Proven by Annette Murray, Southern Utah University**
+  <span class="text-muted">**Description:** I will go over the awarding process for 2015-2016 year. and who can be grandfathered.
+An overview of the Perkins Program it's success, terms, & the Future of the Perkins Loans.
+I will give example letters for schools to reach out to our Congressman to save the Perkins Program.</span>
 * <span class="text-primary">Breakout #3:</span>  **Cash Handling Training by Laura Crabtree, Salt Lake Community College**
 * <span class="text-primary">Breakout #4:</span>  **New billing Forms by Wes Brinkerhoff Southern Utah University**
 * <span class="text-primary">Breakout #5:</span>  **Birds of a Feather**